isham077/RideX/README.md

 Firebase client configuration lives in `firebase-applet-config.json` (this holds the public Firebase web config, which is safe to expose — access is controlled by `firestore.rules`, not by hiding this file).

-Without the Groq/Twilio variables set, the app still runs — the chat and SOS endpoints return a clear error/log instead of failing silently.
+The app continues to run even when the Groq/Twilio environment variables aren't configured.
+In that case, the chat and SOS endpoints return clear error messages and logs instead of failing silently.

 ## Available Scripts